-The SNMP manager access data can be set for all DECT managers here or for each individual DECT manager (page 32).
+The SNMP manager access data can be set for all DECT managers here or for each individual DECT manager (\rightarrow page 31).

-If the access data defined here should be used for all DECT managers, click on Use on all DECT Managers.
+- If the access data defined here should be used for all DECT managers, click on Use on all DECT Managers. - If the access data defined here should be used for all DECT managers, click on Use on all DECT Managers.